ebond07/final_project_front_end/README.md

 ## Project Description

 The application allows users to create up to four ideal weather weeks in terms of temperature.
 There are drop down menus which allow for the selection of the weeks as well as the deletion of them.
+Also buttons used to create days.

-The front-end for the project was built on Microsoft Visual Studio Code using React JS and the back-end was built on IntelliJ.
+The front-end for this project was built on Microsoft Visual Studio Code using React JS.

 ### External Libraries used